-The Community Development concentration is designed to provide students with theoretical and applied exposure to domestic and international aspects of power, policy, advocacy, and resource allocation to address urban public administration.
+The Community Development specialization is designed to provide students with theoretical and applied exposure to domestic and international aspects of power, policy, advocacy, and resource allocation to address urban public administration.

 Students will gain skills to be a professional administrator and policy expert in the subject of community development by using the community region of Camden, South Jersey, and Philadelphia.

-The Community Development concentration will consist of core courses, specific track courses and two elective courses.
+The Community Development specialization will consist of core courses, specific track courses and two elective courses.
 Students will complete a total of 42 credits.

 Core Courses (6 Courses/18 Credits) – Required